raspy135/Qun-mk2/README.md

 * [Presets](https://github.com/raspy135/Qun-mk2/blob/main/sd_template.zip): Download tone presets and install (see under Load Preset).
 We constantly update the tone presets.
 * [Issues](https://github.com/raspy135/Qun-synthesizer/issues): Report issues when you have problems or questions.
 * [Firmware](./firmware): Firmware updates and instructions (see README.md).
-* [CheatSheet](./cheatsheet.pdf): A printable cheat sheet listing buttons, modes and sub-modes, shortcuts, and synth parameters.
+* [CheatSheet](./cheatsheet.pdf): A printable cheat sheet listing buttons, device modes and sub-modes, shortcuts, and synth instrument parameters.

 **We are looking for your feedback!
 For general impressions and feedback, please email them to info@nunomo.net or join Nunomo's Discord server!**